AT95BL/AT95BL/README.md

 In future I see myself as a backend developer with some convegency to full stack...

-As every other CS student I have knowledge on the math fields like linear_algebra(my favorite), mathemathical analysis, discrete mathematics and statistics.
+As every other CS student I have knowledge on the math fields like linear algebra(my favorite), mathematical analysis, discrete mathematics and statistics.
-My programming skills are including C/C++ programming languages which I learned during my college session also a a Java programming language as well.
+My programming skills are including C/C++ programming languages which I learned during my college session also as Java programming language as well.
-Also experienced with the Linux/Windows machines and with the team work.
+Experienced with the Linux/Windows machines and with the team work.

 Enought about schooling,
 currently besides my college I have started my self-learning python programming language sessions and that's why I have created this github profile.